A Computational Study for Solving Decision-Dependent Robust Problems as Bilevel Optimization Problems: Introduction

 Bilevel optimization deals with models of hierarchical decision making in which a so-called leader acts first, while anticipating the optimal reaction of the so-called follower, whose decision depends on the one of the leader.
 For a general overview of bilevel optimization we refer to \textcite{Dempe:2002,Dempe-et-al:2015} and the more recent surveys by \textcite{kleinert2021,Beck_et_al:2023}.
 Hence, the overall structure is that of a nested optimization problem.
 In robust optimization, one only considers a single-decision maker but explicitly takes into consideration that this agent has to make a decision under uncertainty.
 In classic robust optimization, the decision is taken before the uncertainty realizes and this uncertainty is assumed to realize in the worst-case sense, which again is represented by a nested optimization problem \parencite{soyster1973,Ben-Tal_et_al:2009}.
 Hence, both types of problems---although being introduced to model completely different aspects of real-world decision making---exhibit a rather similar mathematical structure.

 To the best of our knowledge, the first publication in which this similarity has been observed is the one by \textcite{Stein:2013} in the context of (generalized) semi-infinite optimization.
 Nevertheless, the literature on robust and bilevel optimization has been rather disjoint.
 Besides some comments in this direction by \textcite{Leyffer_et_al:2020}, the first systematic study of the similarities and the differences of the mathematical structure of bilevel and robust optimization has been recently published by \textcite{goerigk2025}.
-In particular, the authors show the equivalence of certain classes of robust and bilevel optimization problems, paving the way for using the methods from one field to solve problems from the other one.
-In this paper, we will exploit the particular equivalence between bilevel optimization and decision-dependent robust optimization to solve the latter, for which the literature is rather sparse.
+In particular, the authors show the equivalence of certain classes of robust and bilevel optimization problems, paving the way for using the computational methods from one field to solve problems from the other one.
+In this paper, we will exploit the particular equivalence between bilevel optimization and decision-dependent robust optimization to solve the latter, and present the first extensive computational study for this approach.

 One of the main concerns in robust optimization is to reduce the conservatism that is inherent to robust counterparts and their solutions.
 Many developments have thus focused on less conservative approaches for modeling the uncertainty sets, including polyhedral, ellipsoidal \parencite{ben1999} or budgeted \parencite{bertsimas2003} uncertainty sets.
 These approaches often provide a more realistic representation of uncertainties, thereby resulting in less conservative solutions.
 In addition to traditional robust optimization, adaptive robust optimization and decision-dependent robust optimization (DDRO) have gained more attention in recent years.
 The former incorporates dynamic decision-making that adapts as uncertainties unfold, typically modeled using a multi-stage structure as in \textcite{bertsimas2011} and as in the survey by~\textcite{Hertog2019}.
 This approach may significantly reduce the conservatism of the model.
 DDRO addresses situations in which uncertainties are modeled as being dependent on the decision variables, enabling some control over these uncertainties within the model.